microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI series.md

 Join Microsoft speakers for a partner-focused virtual series on the Secure Future Initiative (SFI); a multiyear commitment to evolve the way we design, build, test, and operate our products and services, to achieve the highest possible standards for security.

-This series will distill security and governance best practices we're embracing as part of the Secure Future Initiative, tailored specifically for different partners and industries.
-Each session will provide security best practices, recommendations, and strategies relevant to different focus areas.
+Building on our October 24th event, which you can watch on-demand **[here](https://gateway.on24.com/wcc/eh/4557503/lp/4708537/build-security-culture-and-governance-with-microsofts-secure-future-initiative-october-22-23-2024-pdt-ist-bst?partnerref=DP_SCI_ORG_OTH_PN)**, this series will continue to explore SFI’s six pillars.
+Each session will distill security and governance best practices tailored specifically for different partners and industries, empowering you with insights, recommendations, and novel strategies.
 We encourage you to register for the session that best aligns with your interests.

 ### Register!